Averill, Vermont: Geography

+Climate

+The Averill weather station is near the northern edge of Great Averill Pond, just south of the border with Canada.
+Averill has a humid continental climate(Köppen Dfb), with subarctic climate (Köppen Dfc) influences.
+Its far northern location and relatively high elevation of 1699 ft, means it has some of the coldest weather in Vermont.
+The daily average temperature stays below freezing for five months, with high levels of snowfall as well.
+The climate is very similar to the nearby places Island Pond and First Connecticut Lake.

+This weather box uses the temperature and precipitation normals for Averill.

 Government

-Averill, along with the unorganized towns of Lewis and Ferdinand, as well as the unincorporated areas of Avery's Gore, Warren's Gore, and Warner's Grant, has no local governance.
+Averill, along with the unorganized towns of Lewis and Ferdinand, as well as the unincorporated areas of Avery's Gore, Warren's Gore, and Warner's Grant, had no local governance.
 In 2000, a representative Board of Governors (three members) was elected to replace the former Essex County Supervisor system.

 Demographics

 As of the census of 2000, there were 8 people, 3 households, and 2 families residing in the town.
 The population density was 0.2 inhabitants per square mile (0.1/km2).
-There were 192 housing units at an average density of 5.3 per square mile (2.1/km2).
-The racial makeup of the town was 100.00% White.
+There were 192 housing units at an average density of 5.3 /sqmi.
+The census also indicates that the racial makeup of the town was 100.00% White, and that 11.1% of the population spoke French at home due largely to the town's proximity to the Province of Quebec.

 There were 3 households, out of which one had children under the age of 18 living with them, two were married couples living together, and one was a non-family.
 One household was made up of individuals who were 65 years of age or older.
 The average household size was 2.67 and the average family size was 3.50.

 In the town, the population was spread out, with two people under the age of 18, one from 18 to 24, two from 25 to 44, one from 45 to 64, and two people who were 65 years of age or older.
 The median age was 42 years.
 There were three males and five females, out of which two were under the age of 18.

 The median income for a household in the town was $27,500, and the median income for a family was $28,750.
 Males had a median income of $21,250 versus $13,750 for females.
 The per capita income for the town was $9,876.
 None of the population or families were below the poverty line.